The following article is part of the self-preparation for the modern BVOP® Project Management Certification program.

 - Defining stakeholders and users.

-The Business Value Oriented Project Management (BVOPM) office collaborates with the Business Value Oriented Product Management (BVOPDM) office in defining stakeholders and users and evaluation of their value.
+The Business Value-Oriented Project Management (BVOPM) office collaborates with the Business Value-Oriented Product Management (BVOPDM) office in defining and evaluating stakeholders and users.

 If the participants in the research sessions are external individuals or organizations, their remunerations may need to be calculated and planned.

-The collected information or the process of collection of information may require special needs.
-Planning and providing the appropriate tools and environments according to the organizational current resources is needed for optimized and productive initial stages of product research and development.
+The collected information or the process of information collection may require special needs.
+Planning and providing the appropriate tools and environments according to the current organizational resources is needed for optimized and productive initial stages of product research and development.